nusenu/ansible-relayor/README.md

 * `tor_ExitNoticePage` boolean
     - specifies whether we display the default tor exit notice [html page](https://gitweb.torproject.org/tor.git/plain/contrib/operator-tools/tor-exit-notice.html) on the DirPort
     - only relevant if we are an exit relay
-    - default: True
+    - default: true

 * `tor_exit_notice_file` filepath
     - path to a HTML file on the control machine that you would like to display (via the DirPort) instead of the default [tor-exit-notice.html](https://gitweb.torproject.org/tor.git/plain/contrib/operator-tools/tor-exit-notice.html) provided by the Tor Project
-    - only relevant if we are an exit relay and if tor_ExitNoticePage is True
+    - only relevant if we are an exit relay and if tor_ExitNoticePage is true

 * `tor_AbuseEmailAddress` email-address
     - if set this email address is used on the tor exit notice [html page](https://gitweb.torproject.org/tor.git/plain/contrib/operator-tools/tor-exit-notice.html) published on the DirPort